Wiredista/advanced-proxy-auth/README.md

 ## 📖 Usage

-After running the project, you can access the admin UI on `http://localhost:3000/proxyauth-admin`.
+After running the project, you can access the admin UI on `http://localhost:3000/proxyauth/admin`.

-Access logs are available on `http://localhost:3000/proxyauth/logs` if you are logged in as an admin.

 The default username and password are `admin`.

 All other requests will be redirected to the destination URL configured in the `.env` file.

 Currently supported authentication methods are:
-- **HTTP Basic Authentication:** HTTP based username and password authentication configured in the `.env` file.
-- **HTTP Advanced Authentication:** HTTP based username and password authentication with a WebUI to manage users.
 - **WebUI Authentication:** WebUI based username and password authentication with a WebUI to manage users.

 ## 📚 Contributing